xp44mm/Notebook/Document Object Model/Appendix A DOM Reference.md

 ### innerHTML

-This is an HTML DOM–specific property for accessing and manipulating a string version of the HTML contents of a DOM element.
+This is an HTML DOM-specific property for accessing and manipulating a string version of the HTML contents of a DOM element.
 If you're only working with an HTML document (and not an XML one), this method can be incredibly useful, as the code it takes to generate a new DOM element can be cut down drastically (not to mention it is a faster alternative to traditional DOM methods).
 While this property is not part of any particular W3C standard, it still exists in every modern browser.
 Listing A-27 shows an example of using the `innerHTML` property to change the contents of an element whenever the contents of a `<textarea>` are changed.

 Listing A-27.
 Watching a `<textarea>` for Changes and Updating a Live Preview With Its Value